Curriculum

 Journalism (0.5 credit, full year) - This course produces the four annual issues of the school's student newspaper, Knightline.
 General journalistic principles are taught and applied throughout the year.
 Students are expected to be responsible in order to meet deadlines, to fulfill article assignments, and to utilize the principles of layout and news writing.
 Time outside of class may be required to prepare the newspaper for publication.
 Available for 9th-12th graders.
 (Note: Students may repeat this course each year.)

-Creative Writing I (0.25 credit, 1 semester)- Students will learn how to write their own original poetry and fiction through studying outstanding works of each type, interacting with the teacher, and exchanging feedback with fellow students.
+Creative Writing I (0.25 credit, semester)- In this elective course, students will hone the craft of narrative fiction (both short and long-form), as well as poetry composition.
+Through this process we will consider the calling of the Christ-entranced artist, that we “make still by the law in which we’re made” (Tolkien) and participate in the New Creation through our work.
+In a roundtable seminar format, we will study excellent examples of each form and practice the necessary discipline of careful revision through peer-oriented workshops.
 Each student will develop a portfolio over the course of the semester that will consist of both finished pieces and work in process.
 Class members will be encouraged to pursue the publication of their finished pieces, both in-class and in written publications.
 (Note: Students may NOT repeat this course.)

 Fine Arts - Theatre Electives